infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Each group is identified by a unique name, and can be created by any user in the network.
 It stores a list of group members that can be users and other groups, resulting in hierarchical groups.
 A group's member list can be modified only by the users administrating the group.
 By default only the user who created it is the administrator of the group.
 Below is shown an example of group creation:

 ```
-$> infinit-acl --group --create --name marketing --path .
+$> infinit acl --group --create --name marketing --path .
 ```

-_**NOTE**: The `--path` option must be provided for the infinit-acl to know which volume, hence network, you want the group to be created in.
+_**NOTE**: The `--path` option must be provided for the infinit acl to know which volume, hence network, you want the group to be created in.
 You can use the `--path` option to reference the volume's mountpoint or any of its files/folders._

 From that point, it is very easy to display information on a group using the `--show` action:

 ```
-$> infinit-acl --group --show --name marketing --path .
+$> infinit acl --group --show --name marketing --path .
 {"admins":["alice"],"members":["@marketing","alice"]}
 ```

-Once created, a group can be added to any object's ACLs using _infinit-acl --set_.
+Once created, a group can be added to any object's ACLs using _infinit acl --set_.
 The process is the same as granting access to a user except that the group name must be prefixed with an '@' character:

 ```
-$> infinit-acl --set --mode rw --user @marketing --path /mnt/shared/awesome.txt
+$> infinit acl --set --mode rw --user @marketing --path /mnt/shared/awesome.txt
 ```

 ### Add/remove group members ###